irookanji/playwright_ui/README.md

 # Testing repo for Playwright tests with Github Actions

-Just experimenting with UI tests and explore different possibilities
+Just experimenting with UI tests and exploring different possibilities

 ### Info TBD